umbraco/UmbracoDocs/Reference/Querying/MemberShipHelper/index.md

 Umbraco's default membership provider assigns a guid, alternative providers such as active directive likely uses another format.

 ###.GetByUsername(string username)
-Looks for a member withe a given username, If found, returns a member profile as `IPublishedContent`
+Looks for a member with a given username.
+If found, returns a member profile as `IPublishedContent`

 ###.GetCurrentLoginStatus()
 Gets the current members login status as a `LoginStatusModel`